tldr-pages/tldr/pages/common/rg.md

 `rg --no-ignore --hidden {{regular_expression}}`

-- Search for a regular expression only in a certain filetype (e.g., html, css, etc.):
+- Search for a regular expression only in a certain filetype (e.g., HTML, CSS, etc.):

 `rg --type {{filetype}} {{regular_expression}}`